This post contains affiliate links for your convenience. View our full disclosure policy here.

 I love to see the excitement on a child’s face when they read their first word!
 As soon as they are starting to read words, it is important to begin working on fluency.
-That’s why these CVC Word Family Fluency Passages for Early Readers are a must have in your Kindergarten and first grade classroom!
+That’s why these CVC Word Family Fluency Passages for Early Readers are a must-have in your Kindergarten teacher toolbox!

 CVC Word Family Fluency Passages